 Thanks for making this for us.
 I know I wouldn’t have tried something like this on my own.

-It was sure tasty!
+It was is tasty!

 Come back!
 Let’s make it again!! :) xo